ji-devs/ji-cloud/documentation/src/setup/database/database.md

 The connection string needs to be set in different places depending on the project scope, which is covered in the rest of this Setup chapter

+# Cloud Sql Proxy

+Although the username, password, and database name are set in [.env](../dot-env/dot_env.md) files, the database instance name needs to be passed as a commandline arg to cloud-sql-proxy.

+Set this in `build-utils/package.json`.
+Note that the port and instance should match `SQL_PROXY_PORT` and `DB_INSTANCE_*` in [runtime settings](../runtime-settings/runtime_settings.md)

 # Database Migration

 While the diesel migrations are setup in the Rust project that needs the schemas, actually running the migrations on the target database is done via a standalone tool: `build-utils/db_migrations`